-Through targeted support, we aim to bolster the momentum around Nigeria’s efforts to strengthen accountability and reduce corruption.
-Our multifaceted strategy has four complementary areas of focus:
+Through targeted support to primarily Nigerian organizations, we aim to bolster the momentum around Nigeria’s efforts to strengthen accountability and reduce corruption.
+All organizations work together in cohorts to set and achieve their shared goals and objectives.
+Our strategy has four complementary areas of focus:

 What We Fund

 The media and journalism component of our work seeks to strengthen investigative and data-driven journalism in Nigeria and to reinforce the role played by independent media and individuals in revealing and documenting corruption.
 This approach is an important part of reaching people and communities across the country in the fight against corruption and generating widespread demand for transparency and accountability.
 Advocates and activists use media stories reported in English and local languages to galvanize community action and to advance a policy agenda that institutionalizes anti-corruption and accountability policies, practices, programs, and approaches that will continue to prevent and reduce corruption in the future.